-Heparin Sodium Injection, USP is a sterile solution of heparin sodium derived from porcine intestinal mucosa, standardized for anticoagulant activity.
+Heparin Sodium Injection, USP is a sterile solution of heparin sodium derived from porcine intestinal mucosa, standardized for anticoagulant activity, in water for injection.
 It is to be administered by intravenous or deep subcutaneous routes.
 The potency is determined by a biological assay using a USP reference standard based on units of heparin activity per milligram.